 Many academics have only recently become aware of the political project to deny the material reality of sex, and the restrictions it aims to place on the conceptual and empirical landscape.
 This pamphlet has focussed on the threat to academic freedom in the case of sex and gender, not because it is a hard case, but because it is an easy one, with implications across the disciplines.
 If we cannot defend academic freedom in such a case, we cannot defend it at all.

+Central to the mission of Universities is the pursuit of knowledge and truth and it is that the reason for principles, policies and laws on academic freedom.
 The following principles and recommendations are designed to help university administrators and leaders take practical steps to defend the core value of academic freedom.

 Maintain the university as a pluralistic space which welcomes diverse views